baldengineers/easytf2_mapper/README.md

-# Easy TF2 Mapper (late beta 2.0.0)
+# Easy TF2 Mapper (late beta 2.5.0)
-##in broken state: No, but there are some bugs in the latest windows redist.
-Most of these are fixed in the python source code.
+##in broken state: No.
 Make TF2 maps with blocks, in a sort of mario maker-esque way. currently in development; a few weeks from release.
 Send bugs, ideas, and suggestions to toadsrc@gmail.com.
 ### current development branch: master, bugfixes
 <p>
-_CURRENTLY IN LATE BETA 2.0.0.
+_CURRENTLY IN LATE BETA 2.5.0.
 PROBABLY BUGGY.
 SEND BUGS TO toadsrc@gmail.com_ This currently is only for Windows, but Linux compatibility is upcoming.
 <p>
 *READ THE README.TXT AND WIKI FOR INFO*
 <p>